-Betty Perry has devoted her life to instilling the power of music in the lives of Central Indiana families.
+Betty Perry has devoted herself to instilling the power of music in the lives of Central Indiana families.
 In 1996, she founded the Metropolitan Youth Orchestra (MYO) because she knew first-hand that music education can transform the lives of young people and their families.

-So he directed her to Walton High School, an all-girls academy in the New York public school system that offered rigorous education and powerful women mentors.
-Two teachers and a guidance counselor at Walton helped make the school a second home.
+So he directed her to Walton High School, an all-girls academy in the New York public school system that offered a rigorous education and powerful women mentors.
+Two teachers and a guidance counselor at Walton helped make the school a second home for Perry.
 She remembers going to office hours with teachers and counselors before class and remaining at the school for enrichment and additional support after the final school bell rang.

 “Frieda Hollander, Marsha Landsburg and Jeanne DeMotes opened their classrooms to me.
 They gave me opportunities.
-They empowered me to understand whatever I put my mind to, I could accomplish it,” says Perry.
+They empowered me to understand whatever I put my mind to, I could accomplish it,” said Perry.

 That was the philosophy she brought to MYO.
 But unlike similar youth music programs in other cities, this orchestra invites parents and other caring adults to learn to play music, too.
 Perry believes that by connecting more deeply with families, an organization can have greater impact on improving the lives of those families and the neighborhoods where they live.